quasarstream/PHP-FFmpeg-video-streaming/README.md

 - **Android**
     - DASH and HLS: **[ExoPlayer](https://github.com/google/ExoPlayer)**

-**NOTE:** You should pass a manifest of stream(e.g. `https://www.aminyazdanpanah.com/videos/dash/lesson-1/test.mpd` or `/videos/hls/lesson-2/test.m3u8` ) to these players.
+**NOTE:** You should pass a manifest of streams(e.g. `https://www.aminyazdanpanah.com/videos/dash/lesson-1/test.mpd` or `/videos/hls/lesson-2/test.m3u8` ) to these players.

 ## Contributing and Reporting Bugs
 I'd love your help in improving, correcting, adding to the specification.